voila-dashboards/voila/docs/deploy.md

 While Voilà does not permit arbitrary code execution, be aware that sensitive information could be exposed, depending on the content and the logic of the notebook.

-It's good practice to keep the ngrok tunnel connection short-lived, and limit its use to quick sharing purposes.
+It's good practice to keep a tunnelmole or ngrok tunnel connection short-lived, and limit its use to quick sharing purposes.
 :::

 ### Setup ngrok